oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ##### Updated Roles

-*   **NetworkAdmin** attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
+*   **NetworkAdmin** is currently attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
     -   MANIPUTLATE_HOST has nothing to do with networking, therefore should be omitted from the aforementioned list.
     -   CONFIGURE_STORAGE_POOL_NETWORK should be added to the NetworkAdmin groups.
     -   The actions should be modified to require permission on Network and the main entity of each group (On Data Center and Cluster and on Network)

-**Question 1**: Do we need a permission on Network when we attach it to Host?
-If a user is the Host owner, he might be able to configure the network on host directly.
-**Question 2**: How do we handle if at all 'unmanaged networks' ? (as they have no representing Network entity in the system)
+    -   Attaching a network to host's nic will not require permission on the attached network, rather on the host only.

 ##### Updated Action Groups

-*   **PORT_MIRRORING** should require permissions on both the Vm and the Network for creating or updating a VM nic.
+*   **PORT_MIRRORING** should require permissions on both the Vm and the target Network.

-The **VmInterface** should be removed from the VdcObjectType, since this is too granular entity (Add/Update Vm Interface should be modified accordingly).
+    -   Suggestion: Once permission on Network is introduced, we can grant a user permission on a Network for PORT_MIRRORING role.
+It enables the user either to enable/disable a port mirroring for the network.
+By that we can also define the PORT_MIRRORING as a user role.

+##### Updated Entities Hierarchy

+The **VmInterface** should be removed from the the hierarchy.
+User having permission on VmInterface will have a permission on the VM instead as part of the upgrade script.
+A new **Network** entity will be added as a child of **Data-Center**

+##### Updated Queries

+The following queries will be modified to be filtered by the user:

+      GetAllNetworksByClusterIdQuery - available VM networks list presented to the User will include only network the user has permission on

 #### DB Changes

 Modify create_functions.sql:

        Add support for Network to `*`fn_get_entity_parents`*` stored-procedure.
        Add support for Network to `*`fn_get_entity_name`*` stored-procedure.
+       Remove VmInterface from `*`fn_get_entity_name`*` and `*`fn_get_entity_parents`*` stored-procedure.

+Add new view:

+       user_network_permissions_view
+       An join of users to networks which the user has a permission on

 #### Upgrade DB